 What is liquidated damages in a construction contract?

-Liquidated damages in construction contracts are pre-agreed penalty amounts that contractors must pay for each day a project runs past the completion deadline - a crucial protection for Ottawa homeowners dealing with delayed renovations.
+Liquidated damages in Ontario construction contracts are pre-agreed financial penalties that contractors pay for each day a project runs past the completion deadline - a crucial protection for Ottawa homeowners dealing with delayed renovations.

-In Ontario construction contracts, liquidated damages clauses establish a specific dollar amount (like $100-500 per day) that the contractor owes you if they don't finish on time.
-This protects you from having to prove actual financial losses from delays, which can be difficult and expensive to calculate.
+In Ottawa's construction market, liquidated damages clauses typically specify a daily rate (often $100-500 per day for residential projects) that the contractor owes if they don't finish on time.
+This protects you from having to prove actual damages while giving contractors clear financial incentive to meet deadlines.

 What to Include in Your Ottawa Contract